Performance Metrics Glossary: Key Terms

 Unclear authority

-Lack of context
+Lack of context for decision-makers

 Risk aversion and committee decision-making

-Asynchronous communication failures
+Asynchronous communication challenges

 Status reporting overhead

-Strategies to reduce decision latency
+7 strategies to reduce decision latency

 1. Establish clear decision rights